Grigorii Maksimov: Biography

-In their German exile, the anarcho-syndicalists founded a new newspaper called Robochii Put (The Workers' Way), printed using the presses of the Free Workers' Union of Germany (FAUD).
+In their German exile, the anarcho-syndicalists founded a new newspaper called Rabochii put (The Workers' Way), printed using the presses of the Free Workers' Union of Germany (FAUD).
 Out of a reaction to the disorganisation of the Russian anarchist movement, Maksimov and his fellow emigrants resolved to establish an international syndicalist organisation, together with their foreign comrades.
 In December 1922, they established the International Workers' Association (IWA).

-After a brief stay in Paris, in 1925, he moved to the Chicago, where he hung wallpaper and edited Golos Truzhenika, the Russian language organ of the Industrial Workers of the World (IWW).
-Following Peter Arshinov's defection to the Soviet Union, Maksimov also took up editing Delo Truda, which took a notedly more syndicalist stance under his stewardship.
+After a brief stay in Paris, in 1925, he moved to the Chicago, where he hung wallpaper and edited Golos truzhenika, the Russian language organ of the Industrial Workers of the World (IWW).
+Following Peter Arshinov's defection to the Soviet Union, Maksimov also took up editing Delo truda, which took a notedly more syndicalist stance under his stewardship.
 During his time in the United States, Maksimov attempted to reconcile the syndicalist and communist factions of the anarchist movement.
 In 1933, he published a "Social Credo" that synthesised the two tendencies, drawing from the works of Peter Kropotkin.
 He called for the IWA to form agricultural cooperatives and factory committees in order to transform the economy, as part of a transition towards communism.

-In 1940, he merged Delo Truda with the Detroit-based journal Probuzhdenie, which kept him busy as its editor.
+In 1940, he merged Delo truda with the Detroit-based journal Probuzhdenie, which kept him busy as its editor.
 During the 1940s, he also wrote a history of Soviet political repression and compiled a collection of the Mikhail Bakunin's works.

-In 1950, Grigorii Petrovich Maksimov died of a heart attack.
+On 16 March 1950, Grigorii Petrovich Maksimov died of a heart attack.
 He is interred in Waldheim Cemetery, near other Chicago anarchists.